 In the past, dance marathons were a common occurrence.
 Two would begin and dance both fast and slow until the end…together.
-They didn’t change partners or walk away no matter how weary one of the two may have gotten, even if the other had to virtually carry the one.
+They didn’t change partners or walk away no matter how weary one of the two may have gotten, even if one had to literally carry the other.

-Spiritually, there are times we each need the other to spur us on to look at the cross, to be challenged but oh to be encouraged!
-Yes, mutual love, mutual respect, mutual encouragement but, at varying times, each will bear the other’s burden more intensely.
-God specifically gives us our husbands and wives to do just that, not in a condescending way or with a sigh, but in a joy infused way that is faithfully and tenderly restorative.
+Spiritually, there are times we each need the other to spur us on to look at the cross and to live faithfully in the power of that grace, to be challenged but oh to be encouraged!
+Yes, mutual love, mutual respect, mutual encouragement; but, at varying times, each will bear the other’s burden more intensely.
+God specifically gives us our husbands and wives to do just that, not in a condescending way, shame-inducing manner, or with a sigh, but in a joy-infused, deeply loving way that is faithfully and tenderly restorative.

 Part of keeping the rhythm is keeping all things that can cause us to stumble or create a gap between us cleared out from under our feet; secrets, hurts, weaknesses, fears, distractions from the outside pressing in.
 If we keep the ground clear, we can maneuver through them together; if we don’t, they will cause us to trip and sometimes fall and we can’t hide that from our dance partners no matter how much we try; we weren’t meant to.

-Have you ever seen “extreme” dancing where the man spins the woman out, lifts her high, pulls her around?
+Have you ever seen the kind of “extreme” dancing where the man spins the woman out, lifts her high, pulls her around, and sometimes even flips her?
 That takes trust.
-At times, we may feel like our dancing is “extreme” and, in those times, we have to know we can trust the one gripping our hand, that the grip is sure and secure.
+At times, we may feel like our dancing is “extreme” and, in those times, we have to know we can trust the one gripping our hand, that the grip is secure.
 Trust is built when we know we are holding each other up and, when we begin to or do fall, we have a spouse that is there to lift us up, hold us close, show us grace, and restore the rhythm of the music.

-The more we each seek to serve the one we love, even in the hardest moments – be it physical distance for an extended time, illness, the busyness of life, the temptations that bombard, or conflict– the more our desire to love and serve them will increase and the more God will chip away at our selfishness and cause us to love them rather than ourselves more deeply.
+The more we each seek to serve the one we love, even in the hardest moments – be it physical distance for an extended time, illness, the busyness of life, temptations that bombard, conflict, or sin that has insidiously made its way in – the more our desire to love and serve them will increase and the more God will strengthen us against sin, chip away at our selfishness, and cause us to love them more deeply rather than ourselves.

-Additionally, the more we each set our intimate sights on our spouse rather than on others, the more attractive will the one we love be to us – not just the physical appeal but every aspect.
+Additionally, the more we each set our intimate sights and imaginations on our spouse rather than on others, the more attractive the one we love will be to us – not just the physical appeal but every aspect.
 He or she will captivate us and draw us in.

-Where there is a slow dance, there are two.
-But we should be dancing, walking as one; not stepping on each other’s toes or being afraid of the other’s next move.
+It takes two to dance an intimate slow dance.
+Whether it be dancing or walking as one, we must be intentional about choosing to step on each other’s toes or be afraid of the other’s next move.
 Rather, we should be able to trust because grace has done and is doing a work in the lives of each of us.

-Dancing with abandon because redemption has followed repentance and forgiveness in the small little irritations of life and the bigger, more hurtful situations.
+Dance with abandon because redemption has followed repentance and forgiveness in the small little irritations of life as well as the bigger, more hurtful situations.

 Hear the music and move as one.
 If the music has grown faint or even silent, be deliberate about making melody together again.
 You will be amazed at how your love, attraction, and desire for your husband or wife will rekindle and how refreshed your marriage can be.